MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

         - Set Smart Link = true
         - Set Force Load = false
         - Set list of Frameworks used to create the original frameworks.
-In our case each framework has only two dependencies: Foundation and UIKit.
+In this case each framework has only two dependencies: Foundation and UIKit.
 Set it to the Frameworks field:

         ![visual studio nativeref proxy options](walkthrough-images/visualstudio-nativeref-proxy-options.png)

         If you have any additional linker flags to specify, set them in the linker flags field.
-In our case, we keep it empty.
+In this case, keep it empty.

     - Specify additional linker flags when needed.
 If the library you’re binding exposes only Objective-C APIs but internally is using Swift, then you might be seeing issues like: